rust-lang/rfcbot-rs/README.md

 * `DATABASE_POOL_SIZE`: number of connections to maintain in the pool
 * `GITHUB_ACCESS_TOKEN`: your access token from GitHub.
 See [this page](https://help.github.com/articles/creating-an-access-token-for-command-line-use/) for more information.
 You shouldn't need to check any of the boxes for granting scopes when creating it.
 * `GITHUB_USER_AGENT`: the UA string to send to GitHub (they request that you send your GitHub username or the app name you registered for the client ID)
+* `RUST_LOG`: the logging configuration for [env_logger](https://crates.io/crates/env_logger).
+If you're unfamiliar, you can read about it in the documentation linked on crates.io.
+If it's not defined, logging will default to `info!()` and above.

 ## Database